-3. A brief description of the major learning goals for the internship.
-What do you hope to learn in this position, including skills and abilities?

-- a.
-Include source materials you plan to review for the internship - b.
-Include a description of the content knowledge and SUU courses you intend to draw from to carry out your internship

-4. Based on #3 above, develop four to five specific learning objectives written out in bullet-point format.
-Each specific learning objective MUST include, (a) one intended outcome, (b) the plan by which to accomplish that outcome, and (c) a method for evaluating accomplishment of the intended outcome.
+- 4. Describe your major responsibilities as a teaching assistant, including how much time you will be spending on each activity per week. - 5.
+A brief description of the major learning goals for the internship.
+What do you hope to learn in this position, including skills and abilities? - a.
+Include source materials on teaching and learning you plan to review for the internship - b.
+Include a description of the content knowledge and SUU courses you intend to draw from to carry out your Teaching Assistant internship - 6.
+Based on #3 above, develop four to five specifics, learning objectives written out in bullet-point format.
+Each specific learning objective should include, (a) one intended outcome, (b) the plan by which to accomplish that outcome, and (c) a method for evaluating accomplishment of the intended outcome.